Mobile retargeting: how mobile is leveraging out-of-home advertising

 Movia Media has effectively paired truck wraps and mobile billboards with the power of mobile retargeting in order to deliver out-of-home ROI measurement.

-Additionally, Movia Media places significant emphasis on artificial intelligence and the value it delivers to their clients.
-With the machine learning algorithms of the leading mobile retargeting companies that Movia Media has partnered with, the company has the ability to analyze any user’s past ad engagements, mobile web behaviour, and previously visited locations.
+Additionally, Movia Media places significant emphasis on artificial intelligence and the value it delivers to its clients.
+With the machine learning algorithms of the leading mobile retargeting companies that Movia Media has partnered with, the company has the ability to analyze any user’s past ad engagements, mobile web behavior, and previously visited locations.

 The capability of their artificial intelligence combined with device ID data allows Movia Media to reach the right audience at the right time with the right message, delivering massive value to clients.